replicatedhq/kurl.sh/src/markdown-pages/add-ons/local-path-provisioner.md

 ```

 ## Limitations

-Because this project is not yet considered stable by [Rancher](https://github.com/rancher/local-path-provisioner), the upstream developer, it cannot be considered stable here.
+The Local Path Provisioner add-on has the following limitations:

+- The Local Path Provisioner add-on is Beta.
+Rancher, the upstream developer, does not consider the Local Path Provisioner project to be stable.
+For more information, see [Local Path Provisioner](https://github.com/rancher/local-path-provisioner/) in the Rancher GitHub organization.
-Volume capacity limits are not enforced.
+- Volume capacity limits are not enforced.